-Our financial instruments, including the Warrants, are accounted for as liabilities and the changes in fair value could have a material effect on our financial results.
+Our financial instruments, including warrants, are accounted for as liabilities and the changes in fair value could have a material effect on our financial results.

-Included on our balance sheet as of December 31, 2022 contained elsewhere in this prospectus are derivative liabilities related to embedded features contained within our Public Warrants and Private Placement Warrants as well as shares issued to the Sponsor with price-based vesting criteria.
+Included on our balance sheet as of December 31, 2022 contained elsewhere in this Annual Report are derivative liabilities related to embedded features contained within our public and private placement warrants as well as shares issued to Reinvent Sponsor Y LLC, a Cayman Islands limited liability company (the "Sponsor") with price-based vesting criteria.